JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-start-stop-message-listener-containers.md

-# Spring - How to start and stop Queue Listeners
+# Spring - How to start and stop Message Listener Containers

-Queue Listeners can be started and stopped while it is executing via the [MessageListenerContainerCoordinator](../../../spring/spring-api/src/main/java/com/jashmore/sqs/spring/container/MessageListenerContainerCoordinator.java).
+[MessageListenerContainer](../../../api/src/main/java/com/jashmore/sqs/container/MessageListenerContainer.java) can be started and stopped while the Spring application is executing via the [MessageListenerContainerCoordinator](../../../spring/spring-api/src/main/java/com/jashmore/sqs/spring/container/MessageListenerContainerCoordinator.java).
-To choose a specific queue the unique identifier for the listener must be supplied which was either set on the listener specifically or if none were supplied an automatic is supplied.
+Each container has a unique identifier and this can be used to indicate which container to start or stop.
+The core message listeners allow for a custom identifier to be supplied, otherwise a default will be generated from the class and method name of the message listener.

-## Setting a Queue Listener's identifier
+## Setting a Message Listener's identifier

 ### Setting it explicitly